tesslins/cut_and_run/README.md

 Each MapMyFitness API call (limit: "reasonable request volume") queries by location and distance from an existing collection of over 60 million routes worldwide.
 Geographical location and distance for the query are set by the user on the starting screen; after which the location is encoded to latitude and longitude by the Google Geocoding API (limit: 2,500 requests per 24 hour period; 10 requests per second.)
 Distance range used is +/- .5 mile from the user-specified distance.

-All routes returned from each API call are commited to a SQLite database to allow for future route searches to query the database directly.
+All routes returned from each API call are commited to a Postgres database to allow for future route searches to query the database directly.

 An additional filter function automatically displays only those routes with start and end points fewer than 500 feet (110 m) apart, accounting for both loops or out-and-back routes while discounting one-way routes that would return the user to a location far from the starting point without including the return milage.